SublimeLinter/SublimeLinter/docs/ruby_linter.rst

 rbenv and rvm support
 ----------------------
-During class construction, |sl| attempts to locate the gem and ruby specified in :ref:`cmd`.
+During class construction, SublimeLinter attempts to locate the gem and ruby specified in :ref:`cmd`.

 The following forms are valid for the first argument of ``cmd``: